felucian/Ready-AI-APP-ST304/Lab_Modules/05_TrafficMirroring/05_Traffic-Mirroring.md

 ## 3. Introduce a fault in the mirrored service

-1. We're going to rollout a new version of our mirrored service, which introduces a fault while loading book reviews with and even Id.
+1. We're going to rollout a new version of our mirrored service, which introduces a fault while loading book reviews with BookId = 2 and BookId = 4 (the same fault we used for previous modules).
 Type following command:

    ```powershell
    kubectl apply -f C:\Labs\k8sconfigurations\mirroring\bookservice-V4-fault.yaml